chakra1/aws/README.md

 "data": "{\"element_class\":\"1001\"}"
 ```

 we create a table `Likes_Tab`, chose Partition key as `element_class` (Type: String), no Sort Key and probably with no indexes since that incurs price.
-See Pricing on indexes.
+See [Pricing on indexes][https://aws.amazon.com/dynamodb/pricing/].

 ![Alt text](/images/db_ss.jpg?raw=true "DynamoDB snapshot")